Who is required to get the vaccine

 I am fully vaccinated.
 Who do I contact to verify my status?

 I was vaccinated outside Massachusetts or at a VA clinic or hospital.
-Should I still complete the attestation form, even though my records won’t exist in the MIIS database?
+Should I still upload my vaccination record, even though my records won’t exist in the MIIS database?

 I want to report my vaccination status, but I also want to be sure this information is kept confidential.